MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 ## Revoking an API Token
 In the event that an API token is leaked, you should revoke it immediately to prevent unauthorized access to your App Center account.

+Additionally, in the event of a member of your organization having its corporate e-mail deactivated.
+The token will automatically be unrecognizable.
+That would only happen if the member was the one who created that token.
+You should create a new one.

 ### Revoking a User API token
 1. Navigate to [https://appcenter.ms](https://appcenter.ms).
 2. On the top-right corner of the App Center portal, click your account avatar, then select **Account Settings**.